keeeper85/ITCandidateEvaluator/README.md

 <h2>The problem</h2>

 Years 2023 and 2024 brought a massive popularity for IT-related jobs.
-Suddenly everyone wanted to become a programmer.
+Suddenly everyone wanted to become a programmer.<br>
-At the same time covid-related bubble has popped which resulted in cutting employment among many companies, especially these working in IT branches.
+At the same time covid-related bubble has popped which resulted in cutting employment among many companies, especially these working in IT branches.<br>
-The outcome was predictable - every new job offer is getting hundreds or thousands resumes.
+The outcome was predictable - every new job offer is getting hundreds or thousands resumes.<br>
-Even using automatic filters such as various ATS-es, HR recruiters are left with dozens of valid candidates, where each seems to be perfect for the position.
+Even using automatic filters such as various ATS-es, HR recruiters are left with dozens of valid candidates, where each seems to be perfect for the position.<br>
-To find the best amongst them hours and hours have to be spent on interviews, mostly with the assistance of a qualified technical expert.
+To find the best amongst them hours and hours have to be spent on interviews, mostly with the assistance of a qualified technical expert.<br>
-(Whose hourly rate is high, and they'd rather be doing something more productive that time)
+(Whose hourly rate is high, and they'd rather be doing something more productive that time)<br>
-<b>The evaluation process of candidates should be more automatic and standardized to be quick, effective and fair.</b>
+<b>The evaluation process of candidates should be more automatic and standardized to be quick, effective and fair.</b><br>

 <h2>The solution</h2>

-Having the last sentence in mind I have developed ITCandidateEvaluator - a tool which can be used before, during and after the interviews.
+Having the last sentence in mind I have developed ITCandidateEvaluator - a tool which can be used before, during and after the interviews.<br>
 This app will help you organize all your recruitment processes and their applicants.
-It will also guide you through the interview process, so it's the same for each candidate.
+It will also guide you through the interview process, so it's the same for each candidate.<br>
-You can modify the steps of the recruitment as you wish to adjust them to your needs.
+You can modify the steps of the recruitment as you wish to adjust them to your needs.<br>

 <h2>Features</h2>